skafos/skafossdk/docs/example_usage/env_setup.rst

 Setting Up Your Environment
 ---------------------------
-While using the Skafos SDK, here are a few tips for getting your environment setup so you can work most efficiently.
+While using the Skafos SDK, here are a few tips for getting your environment set up so you can work most efficiently.

 Authorization
 =============
 All Skafos API calls require authentication through an API Token.
-You can find or delete to your token on the dashboard's account settings page.
+You can find or delete your token on the dashboard's account settings page.
 Once you have it, we recommend setting it in your environment as follows:

 .. sourcecode:: python